STACK Documentation

 .

-It is possible to use an unnamed lambda
+It is also possible to use an unnamed lambda

 function.
 E.g. if you have a function tup